Kilio22/SuperBomberTek/README.md

 ## How to compile & run it ?

 - **Linux:**
-Make sure that **cmake**, **irrlicht library** and **SFML library** has been installed on your pc, if not, please install them using your package manager, then run the following command at the root of the repository:
+Make sure that **cmake**, **irrlicht library** and **SFML library** are installed on your pc, if not, please install them using your package manager, then run the following command at the root of the repository:
   ```sh
   mkdir build && cd build && cmake ../ && make && ./bomberman
   ```

 - **Windows**:
-Make sure that **cmake** has been installed on your PC and the ``cmake`` command can be run in powershell.
+Make sure that **cmake** are installed on your PC and the ``cmake`` command can be run in powershell.
 If not please install cmake, then run the following commands at the root of the repository using powershell:
   ```sh
   $> mkdir build
   $> cd build